Spotlight on Sam Hood of Amara

 6. What went wrong in your first year?
 Few months if you haven’t been trading that long?

-We have had plenty of things go wrong on our journey and we are still constantly learning but we always endeavor to run everything in-house with our young energetic teams always being innovative as well as reactionary.
+We have had plenty of things go wrong on our journey and we are still constantly learning but we always endeavour to run everything in-house with our young energetic teams always being innovative as well as reactionary.

 7. What have you learnt?